From Femtoseconds to Gigaseconds: The SolDeg Platform for the Performance Degradation Analysis of Silicon Heterojunction Solar Cells: Methods and Results

-To create a-Si/c-Si heterojunction structures, we adopted a two-fold approach.
-First, we created pure a-Si structures, which were carefully optimized in order to match lab-grown a-Si as closely as possible.
-Second, we placed these optimized a-Si structures on top of slabs of c-Si, and then annealed the interface region to create unified heterojunctions.
-This approach was chosen in order to create the most realistic a-Si atomic structures possible, while still yielding reasonable aSi/cSi interface regions.
+The SolDeg platform starts with creating a-Si/c-Si heterojunction structures, or stacks.
+We first created pure a-Si structures, which were carefully optimized in order to match lab-grown a-Si as closely as possible.
+Second, we placed these optimized a-Si structures on top of slabs of c-Si, and then annealed the interface region.
+This approach was chosen in order to create the most realistic a-Si atomic structures possible, while still yielding a reasonable aSi/cSi interface region.
 The details of this approach are as follows.

-To create pure amorphous Si structures, we performed melt-quench MD simulations.
-In a melt-quench simulation, a crystalline Si structure is heated to it's melting point to give liquid Si, which is then slowly quenched down to near-room temperature.
-This method is widely used for generating amorphous Si networks, though it is noted that the choice of the interatomic potential used for these simulations has a substantial effect on the results.
-These interatomic potentials have limited numbers of parameters/ descriptors, and are typically fitted against experimental structural data under a specific set of conditions such as material composition and temperature range.
-As such, their accuracy in reproducing a wider variety of structural properties of the specific material, or simulating a different temperature range or material structure than they were fitted on, often leaves something to be desired.
-Standard interatomic potentials for Si include Tersoff \cite{Tersoff} and Stillinger-Weber (SW) \cite{SW}.
+To create pure amorphous Si structures, one performs melt-quench molecular dynamics (MD) simulations.
+In a melt-quench MD simulation, a crystalline Si structure is heated past its melting point to generate liquid Si, which is then quenched down to low temperatures at an appropriate rate.
+This method is widely used for generating amorphous Si networks.
+It is known that the choice of the interatomic potential used for these MD simulations has a substantial effect on the results.
+Classical parametric interatomic potentials, such as the Tersoff \cite{Tersoff} and Stillinger-Weber (SW) \cite{SW} potentials, have a limited number of parameters/descriptors, and are typically fitted against experimental structural data under a specific set of conditions such as a particular material composition and temperature range.
+As such, their accuracy in reproducing a wider variety of structural properties of the specific material, or in simulating different temperature ranges or material structures than they were fitted to, often limits the precision of the results.